 - Glue to the back of the flower.

 - Now your flower is complete!
-Add to your your favorite project or Christmas decoration.
+Add to you’re your favorite project or Christmas decoration.